 I used a glue stick to adhere the paper flaps.
 This allowed me to quickly reposition them if needed!

 Below you can see how helpful my grid was!
 Definitely worth the time to lightly pencil that in!
 I marked the center of the heart and the 1″ margins on each side plus a horizontal line every 3″ for each row.

 The Merry Little Christmas paper collection from Pebbles is so pretty!
 I love the cute snowman and children skating, plus all the fun prints.
 To help me decide on how to arrange my papers, I laid them all out before adhering them to the board.
 I futzed with them until I had a layout I loved and then snapped a picture with my phone I could reference when it was time to glue them down.

-Step Four: Adding the title and little holly decorations was a lot of fun!
+Step Four: Add the title and decorations to the foam board.
+Adding the title and little holly decorations was a lot of fun!
 I used a cut file I found in Cricut Design Space and then cut two extra holly designs to add to the bottom of the heart.
 You could add a title in a number of different ways; including hand writing it, typing or designing something on a computer and printing it out, writing it in stickers, or finding a phrase you like on holiday scrapbook paper and using that.